molpopgen/BigDataFormats/README.md

 }
 ```

 The above is not very insightful.
-Let's look at a C++ implementation that uses more of that language's features:
+Let's look at a C++ implementation that uses more of that language's features.
+This example will introduce the following:

+1. The use of reinterpret_cast to convert data types to a binary representation.
+2. The use of the write() member function of streams for writing the binary representations.
+3. Doing everything the "C++ way", _e.g._ doing everything with objects rather than C functions.

 ```{c++}
 /*